jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 You can scale panels up or down, but they will not scale to smaller size than original size.

-NOTE: the setting of size is now persistent - in the current Igor Experiment that is - therefore, if you scale panel up and then close the panel, next time you recreate this panel, it will be rescaled for you to the same size.
+NOTE: the setting of size and position is now persistent - it is recorded as preference on the current computer.
+Therefore, if you scale panel up and then close the panel, next time you recreate this panel, it will be rescaled for you to the same size.
+Panel size and position will also be restored when an experiment is re-opened.
+This can cause panels to move around with respect to the positions in which they were stored when the Igor experiment was saved last time.
+If you do not like this, change the setting as indicated below.

 However, for usability in case you changed the display size in the mean time, the panel will be also imited in size to 50% width fo the current display AND 90% height of the current display.
 If you want to reset the panel to its default size, hold down shift/alt or cmd/ctrl key while creating the panel again.
 The size will be reset.

+There is override to thsi behavior in the Configure defaults (see above) panel, where you can choose not to have panel size and position restored.

 .. _LargeDisplayChallenge: